 DSST was founded on six Core Values, which create common agreements to develop a strong, healthy community.
 Every individual has their own unique set of personal values and living a values-driven life is an ongoing journey for staff, students and families at DSST and beyond.
 We commit to create a welcoming, values-driven environment for anyone that enters our school in order to create a vibrant and inclusive DSST Community.
-Healthy communities support individuals to become the best version of themselves in order to contribute to the human story.
-We create shared commitments, aligned to the following Core Values to create strong DSST communities which help us achieve our mission.
+Healthy communities support individuals to become the best version of themselves in order to create strong DSST communities which help us achieve our mission.
 Staff and students agree to live out the following Core Values for the purpose of creating a stronger community and sense of belonging: